caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

-By constraining all service interactions to have explicit, regular spacetime semantics, we can ameliorate an entire class of bugs related to causality, improve the debuggability of our systems, and introduce novel capabilties such as:
+By constraining all service interactions to have explicit, regular spacetime semantics, we can ameliorate an entire class of bugs related to causality, improve the debuggability of our systems, and introduce capabilties such as:

 * point-in-time distributed consistency
 * entity timeline inspection